sczerwinski/sczerwinski.github.io/_posts/2017-05-17-delegating-android-shared-preferences-in-kotlin.md

 We shouldn’t forget to call `apply()`.
 Otherwise, the value would not be saved.

-It looks simple and clean… as long as we only need two or three calls to `SharedPreferences`.
+This code looks simple and clean… as long as we only need two or three calls to `SharedPreferences`.
 But typically, that is not the case, is it?

 ## Anko Comes To The Rescue

 Kotlin language is probably the best thing that has happened to Android developers since first Android phones hit the market.
-It allowed to create powerful yet lightweight tools that simplify our lives.
+It allowed creation of powerful yet lightweight tools that simplify our lives.

 One of those tools, Anko, provides an
 [extension property](https://kotlinlang.org/docs/reference/extensions.html#extension-properties)
-for Android `Context` class—`defaultSharedPreferences`—that eliminates the need to explicitly initialize the `SharedPreferences` object.
+of the `Context` class, called `defaultSharedPreferences`, that eliminates the need to explicitly initialize the `SharedPreferences` object.
-Nonetheless, we still need to retrieve and store the values in the same inconvenient manner:
+Nonetheless, we still need to retrieve and save the values in the same inconvenient manner:

 ```kotlin
 usernameEditText.setText(